 The Russian war of aggression against Ukraine since 24 February 2022 has intensified the discussion of Europe's reliance on energy imports from Russia.
-A ban on Russian imports of oil, natural gas and coal has already been imposed by the United States, while the United Kingdom plans to cease oil imports from Russia by the end of 2022.
-The Western community of states has been struggling in particular with the idea of a gas embargo against Russia.
-The Federal Government is currently opposed to an energy embargo against Russia (BMWK, 2022a).
-However, the Federal Ministry for Economic Affairs and Climate Action (BMWK) is working on a strategy to reduce gas consumption (BMWK, 2022b).
+A ban on Russian imports of oil, natural gas and coal has already been imposed by the United States, while the United Kingdom plans to cease imports of oil and coal from Russia by the end of 2022.
+The European Commission has announced on 5 April 2022 to ban coal imports from Russia (Europäische Kommission, 2022a).
+It has been wrestling with the idea of an oil and gas embargo against Russia.
 At the same time, Russia may decide to stop its energy exports to countries that are imposing sanctions.
+The German Federal Government is currently opposing an energy embargo against Russia (BMWK, 2022a).
+However, the Federal Ministry for Economic Affairs and Climate Action (BMWK) is working on a strategy to reduce energy imports from Russia (BMWK, 2022b, 2022c).
+The urgency to reduce dependency on Russian gas seemed to have increased particularly after the Russian president announced Russia would accept only the Russian currency Ruble for energy exports - even though the issue seems to have been solved by energy importers opening accounts at the Gazprom bank.
+On 30 March 2022 the BMWK has declared early warning, i.e., the first of three crises levels according to the emergency plan for gas (BMWK, 2022d), which is based on the EU regulation 2017/1938 concerning measures to safeguard the security of gas supply (BMWK, 2022d).
+The crisis level of early warning primarily serves at improving information flows and cooperation between the relevant authorities; currently, no market intervention is undertaken.